Insight from JWST/NIRCam into galaxy overdensities around bright Ly$\alpha$ emitters during reionization: implications for ionized bubbles at $z \sim 9$: Sample selection and properties

 \subsection{Photometric redshifts}

 We next wish to assess whether the candidates we have identified may lie at redshifts similar to that of the two known bright LAEs.
 We therefore infer the photometric redshifts of the objects in our sample with the BayEsian Analysis of GaLaxy sEds tool \citep[\beagle;][]{chevallard2016}. \beagle\ computes the stellar and nebular emission of galaxies by combining the latest version of the \citet{bruzual2003} stellar population synthesis models with the \textsc{cloudy} photoionization code \citep{ferland2013}; see description by \citet{gutkin2016}.
-For these models, we adopt a \citet{chabrier2003} initial mass function with mass range $0.1 - 300$\,M$_\odot$, an SMC dust prescription \citep{pei1992}, and the IGM attenuation model of \citet{inoue2014}.
+The updated \citet{bruzual2003} models are underpinned by single star stellar isochrones computed by the PAdova and TRieste Stellar Evolution Code \citep[\textsc{parsec};][]{bressan2012, chen2015}.
+For these models, we adopt a \citet{chabrier2003} initial mass function (IMF) with mass range $0.1 - 300$\,M$_\odot$, an SMC dust prescription \citep{pei1992}, and the IGM attenuation model of \citet{inoue2014}.
 We place a uniform prior on redshift ranging from $z_\text{phot} = 0 - 15$ and assume a constant star formation history (CSFH) with a log-uniform prior on age ranging from 1\,Myr to the age of the Universe at the redshift under consideration.
 We adopt uniform priors on logarithmic stellar mass ($5 \leq \log(M_* / \text{M}_\odot) \leq 12$), $V$-band optical depth ($-3 \leq \log(\tau_\textsc{v}) \leq 0.7$), stellar metallicity ($-2.2 \leq \log(Z_* / \text{Z}_\odot) \leq 0.24$), and ionization parameter ($-4 \leq \log(U) \leq -1$).
 Finally, we assume that the total interstellar gas- and dust-phase metallicity is equal to the stellar metallicity with dust-to-metal mass ratio to $\xi_d = 0.3$, noting that \beagle\ self-consistently models the effects of depletion.

 We find compelling $z \sim 8 - 10$ solutions for all objects but two in our colour-selected sample.
 EGS-25508 has no acceptable solutions at $z_\text{phot} \geq 6$, so we remove this object from our sample.
 EGS-64770 is best fit at $z_\text{phot} = 7.7$, and while we retain this object in our sample, we caution that it may be at a slightly lower redshift than we target in this work.
 For the remainder of the sample, the median $z_\text{phot} = 8 - 10$ SEDs inferred by our models generally fit the data well within uncertainties.
 If the SED model fits the observed photometry exactly within uncertainties, we would expect $\chi^2 = 9$ or $\chi^2 = 10$ depending on the filters available at the location of the object,\footnote{$\chi^2 = \sum (f_\text{obs} - f_\text{model})^2 / \sigma_\text{obs}^2$, where $f_\text{obs}$ and $\sigma_\text{obs}$ are the observed flux and $1\sigma$ flux error, $f_\text{model}$ is the SED model flux, and the sum runs over all of the nine or ten available photometric bands.} and we find that the $z_\text{phot} = 8 - 10$ SEDs have $\chi^2$ values of $1.3 - 19.4$, indicating that we find reasonable fits at $z = 8 - 10$.